masternodesbiz/DOGEC/doc/release-notes/draft-release-notes-6.0.0.md

     6. "votingAddress"         (string, required) The voting key address.
 The private key does not have to be known by your wallet.
                                   It has to match the private key which is later used when voting on proposals.
                                   If set to an empty string, ownerAddress will be used.
-    7. "payoutAddress"         (string, required) The PIVX address to use for masternode reward payments.
+    7. "payoutAddress"         (string, required) The DogeCash address to use for masternode reward payments.
     8. "operatorReward"        (numeric, optional) The fraction in % to share with the operator.
 The value must be between 0.00 and 100.00.
 If not set, it takes the default value of 0.0
     9. "operatorPayoutAddress" (string, optional) The address used for operator reward payments.